 How to Slow Down Avocado Ripening

+Now that you know how to ripen avocados quickly, let’s learn how you can avoid avocados from overriping.
 Ripe avocados last for two to three days.
 If you have a ripe or overripe avocado but still want to use it for later, then you might want to slow down its ripening process.
 Maybe you want to keep it fresh for a chunky avocado salsa or a dark chocolate avocado mousse?
 Well here is a quick tip on how to preserve your avocado:

 - Refrigerate the avocado – Refrigerating avocados are a great way to store these healthy green fruits.
 But they’re also good for slowing down their ripening process.
 Simply place your avocado in a clean container.
 After that, place the container inside the refrigerator.
 The cold temperature allows the avocado to ripen at a slower pace.